-To draw, paint, or otherwise modify a layer or folder.
-You can select the layer in the Timeline to make it active.
+To draw, paint, or otherwise modify a layer or folder, you select the layer in the Timeline to make it active.
 A pencil icon next to a layer or folder name in the Timeline indicates that the layer or folder is active.
 Only one layer can be active at a time (although more than one layer can be selected at a time).

 When you create a new Flash document, it contains only one layer.
 You can add more layers to organize the artwork, animation, and other elements in your document.
-The number of layers you can create is limited only by your computer's memory, and layers do not increase the file size of your publishedwrite the full meaning of swf before abbreviating (SWF)file.
+The number of layers you can create is limited only by your computer's memory, and layers do not increase the file size of your published SWF file.
 Only the objects you place into layers add to the file size.
 You can also hide, lock, or rearrange layers.